akanepajs/capabilities_lv_giriama/README.md

 # capabilities_lv
-Contains files for measuring capabilities in Latvian
+Contains files for measuring frontier LLM capabilities in Latvian.
+See the pdf for results.